Central Oregon shines in the wintertime, when snow covers Cascade Range forests and mountain peaks between late October and April.

 Central Oregon boasts a trio of ski resorts in the Cascades—offering ample opportunities to enjoy one of the region’s most popular wintertime activities.

-Elsewhere, Hoodoo Ski Area has been going strong since 1938—and hosts more than 800 skiable acres, as well as Central Oregon’s only night skiing; Hoodoo offers 23 night runs that remain open until 9 p.m.
+A short drive from Sisters, Hoodoo Ski Area has been going strong since 1938—and hosts more than 800 skiable acres, as well as Central Oregon’s only night skiing; Hoodoo offers 23 night runs that remain open until 9 p.m.

-For more, visit our page on skiing in Central Oregon for details and recommendations.
+Visit our page on skiing in Central Oregon for details and recommendations.

 Sledding

-Kids of all ages love sledding and tubing around throughout Central Oregon.
+Kids of all ages love sledding and tubing around Central Oregon.
 The kid-friendly Autobahn Tubing Park at Hoodoo Ski Area offers a gently sloped hillside, as well as a smaller, more laid-back sled hill.
 And Wanoga Snow Play Area Sno-Park, just outside Bend, deserves a special nod for its sledding opportunities; an open hillside offers easy sledding, and a warming hut provides a cozy respite from winter’s chill.

 While you’re in the area, learn more about Bend, Oregon, winter activities.